brendanoshea84/construction/README.md

 This project was made for Code Institue Data Centric Development Assignment The aim was to 'build a full-stack site that allows your users to manage a common dataset about a particular domain.'

-I have choosen to build a website for a construction company.
-This company before was using other sites like dropbox, emails and even paper.
+I have choosen to build a website for a construction company, "Develop This".
+This company was previously using other sites like dropbox, emails and even paper.
 This site was to help the company to become 'lean'.
-Meaning instead of use a multitude of different sources, making one site for ease of access.
+Meaning, instead of using a multitude of different sources, making one site incorporating all the company's need for ease of access.
-The company has grown from a tiny, to a medium company and as such wanted to become more professional to help the employees and owner in their day to day operations.
+The company has grown from a tiny to a medium company and as such the company wanted to become more professional and help the employees and owner in their day to day operations.

+As such there are two sides for this website:
+    - Create your own employee profile (welcome password: 'aaa')
+    - Login as admin (password: 'admin')

 ## UX ##
-Develop This while small, has two distict groups, management and employees.
-As much, while management has full access to all content, employees has limited to information (Example: Other employees bank details).
+"Develop This" while small, has two distict groups, management and employees.
+As much, while management has full access to all content, employees has limited access to information (Example: Other employees bank details).
 This website should provide a 'Lean' approach to their work.

 Overall experience should feel clean, easy to use and simple.
 This is used as a work tool with styling for ease and practicality.
 The colors are choosen to show different areas of the page while the buttons stand out for ease.

 ### Employees ###
-Employees should have full access and edit their own information.
+Employees should have full access to be able to edit their own information.
 Employees should have access to common information about projects and other employees.
 As such employees experience should be:
-1. As a new employee, with a given sign up password, the employee should be able to...
+1. As a new employee, with a given sign up password, the employee should be able to:
-    - Give personal information such as name, address, date of birth.
+    - Give personal information such as name, address and date of birth.
     - Give bank details.
     - Give emergcy details.
     - Set a personal password.
-1. Be able to get contact details about other co-workers...
+1. Be able to get contact details about other co-workers:
     - Also able to update their own information.
-1. Get information about project...
+1. Get information about projects:
     - Contact details
     - Address
     - Discriptions
     - Project number.
-1. Time logs...
+1. Time logs:
     - Create and update their work log using a weekly calendar.

 ### Administration ###
-Mangement should have full access to all aviable information on this site.
+Mangement should have full access to all available information on this site.
 They should also be able to create/edit projects and get employees information.
 As such employees Administration should be to do everything an employee can do plus:
 1. Get employees information.
     - See their personal information.
-    - Get their private information like:
+    - See their private information such as:
         - Bank details
         - Address
     - Update information of the employee.
     - Delete employee.

 1. Create, edit and remove Projects.
-    - Create a project with information like:
+    - Create a project with information such as:
         - Name of client
         - Contact details
         - Address of site
-        - Discription of work
+        - Description of work
         - Type of payment (by the hour or total)
         - Add payment
-        - If active or finished site
+        - If a site is active or concluded
-        - Delete a project after it's been de-active.
+        - Delete a project after it's been de-activated

-1. Time logs...
+1. Time logs
     - Create and update their work log using a weekly calendar.